JetBrains/teamcity-documentation/topics/configuring-connections-to-docker.md

 You can configure a _Docker Registry_ connection on the __Project Settings | Connections__ page.
 TeamCity supports connections to [docker.io](http://docker.io/) (default) or private Docker registries.
 More than one connection can be added to the project.
 The connection will be available in all the subprojects and build configurations of the current project.

-After configuring the Docker Registry connection for a TeamCity project, you need to select it when adding the [Docker Support](docker-support.md) feature to the respective build configuration.
+>After configuring the Docker Registry connection for a TeamCity project, you need to select it when adding the [Docker Support](docker-support.md) feature to the respective build configuration.
+>
+{type="note"}

 ## Registry Address Format